arnts/ripples-service/README.md

-# A simple service providing build and code statistics from VSTS
+# A simple service for build and code statistics from VSTS

-A service based on Node.js and TypeScript that integrates with Visual Stusio Team Services (VSTS).
+Integrates with Visual Studio Team Services (VSTS) using vsts-node-api.
+Written in TypeScript for Node.js.

 ## Want to run this service?